 8. Oil-filled explosion-proof equipment 'o', rarely used

-9. Sand-filled explosion-proof equipment 'q', rarely used
+9. Sand-type explosion-proof equipment 'q', rarely used

 Fifth, the definition of dangerous places

-(1) explosive gas environment GB 3836.14-2000 standard provides:
+(1) Explosive gas environment GB 3836.14-2000 standard provides:

-(2) flammable dust environment GB 12476.1-2000 standard provides:
+(2) Flammable dust environment GB 12476.1-2000 standard provides:

 Zone 20: Flammable dust occurs continuously or often during normal operation in quantities sufficient to form flammable dust and air mixture and / or may form uncontrollable and extremely thick dust layers and inside the container.